 car displays, branding exhibits/kiosks, etc.) shall be covered with décor elements or other NCAA directed elements by the competition, practice and/or ancillary event venue(s) and at the expense of the venue(s) as specified by the NCAA, including costs of production and installation and strike.
-Similarly, for any surrounding areas/facilities that are to be used by the NCAA for official events, no advertising, marketing, identification, banners, signs, decals, sampling, distribution or displays of any kind shall be hung, posted or displayed anywhere within areas unless authorized by the All those NCAA. professional signage/marks/pennants/banners/retired numbers/etc. may continue to be displayed.
+Similarly, for any surrounding areas/facilities that are to be used by the NCAA for official events, no advertising, marketing, identification, banners, signs, decals, sampling, distribution or displays of any kind shall be hung, posted or displayed anywhere those areas unless authorized by the NCAA. Αll within professional signage/marks/pennants/banners/retired numbers/etc. may continue to be displayed.
 NCAA staff representatives have the discretion, during their site visit or when on-site in advance of the tournament, to have the building staff remove a sign/banner.
 Collegiate championship banners or those with retired numbers of collegiate performers can remain.
 All usage of marks must follow NCAA brand guidelines and must be approved by NCAA staff in advance.

 - b.
 Alcohol/Tobacco/Gambling.
-All tobacco and gambling advertisements/corporate identification on the concourse level competition, practice and/or ancillary event venue(s) must be covered as specified by the NCAA.
+All alcohol, tobacco and gambling advertisements/corporate identification within broadcast view or viewable by game attendees in the competition venue bowl must be covered at the expense of the host or venue.
+Any alcohol, tobacco or gambling advertising that is deemed by the NCAA as not viewable from within the bowl does not need to be covered, whether in the concourse or in ancillary venues.
 All other advertisements/corporate identification in the noted areas must, at a minimum, not be backlit unless otherwise authorized by the NCAA.
-Alcohol advertising within broadcast view or viewable by game attendees in the competition venue must be covered at the expense of the host or venue.
-Any alcohol branding that is not viewable from within the bowl does not need to be covered, whether in the concourse or in ancillary venues. - c.
-External Signs.
+This would apply to preliminary rounds and the championship rounds for all the NCAA's 90 championships. - c.
+External Signage.
 All exterior venue corporate signage, other than professional franchise identification, must be covered as specified by the NCAA and must be covered with décor elements as specified by the NCAA at the expense of the competition, practice and/or ancillary event venue(s). - d.
 Commercially-Named Venues.
 Commercially-named competition, practice and/or ancillary event venue(s) may display no more than two pre-existing interior signs consisting only of the competition, practice and/or ancillary event venue(s)' name at the top of the venue, with placement designated by the NCAA.
 The competition, practice and ancillary event venue(s) signage design and placement must be approved by the NCAA.
 If the commercially-named competition, practice and/or ancillary event venue(s) is an existing NCAA Corporate Champion or Corporate Partner, the NCAA, in its sole discretion, may allow additional branding of the commercially-named venue(s). - e.
 Covering existing signage/product branding.
 In regard to any signage that is to be covered in accordance with these bid specifications, the practice, competition and/or ancillary event venue(s) shall not limit or prohibit the ability of the NCAA to use signage or other elements of its own third-party designees in covering such existing signage/product branding. - f.
 NCAA Corporate Champion and Partner Branding/Recognition.
 The NCAA shall have the right to display branding/recognition (e.g., signage, banners, scorer's table, video board, ribbon board, PA announcements, inflatables, projections, kiosks, decals, window clings, lighting, street teams, logos, etc.) for the Association, its corporate champions & partners and media partners inside and outside of the competition, practice and/or ancillary event venue(s).
 These locations, include but are not limited to the concourse, within the competition bowl and venue exterior without limitation.